handsomecheung/Robject-Validator/README.md

 ### Ordered Array
 If the template is given an array, then the specific data must be included in the array.
 By default, there is no restriction on the order of the elements.
-But you can want to do it, there is a instance variable `@ordered`.
+But there is a instance variable `@ordered` for restriction on the order.
 If `@ordered` will be set `true`, Rov will validate the specific array with the order which defined in template.